makersmakingchange/GAME-Checkpoints/docs/index.md

-# Welcome to Adaptive Gaming
+# Welcome to GAME Resources

 <button onclick="window.print()" class="print-button">
   Printable Version of this Section